 - Freight charges, if any

-- All the Costs incurred till the asset is placed in service.
+- All costs incurred through the date the asset is placed in service.

 - Installation Charges and related Electricity expenses